Red Hat Training

-To solve this issue, you can use the Fuse on OpenShift base image that is capable of understanding that a Java JVM runs inside a restricted container and automatically adjusts the maximum heap size, if not done manually.
+To solve this issue, you can use the FIS base image that is capable of understanding that a Java JVM runs inside a restricted container and automatically adjusts the maximum heap size, if not done manually.
 It provides a solution of setting the maximum memory limit and the core limit on the JVM that runs your application.
-For Fuse on OpenShift images, it can:

-In Fuse on OpenShift, the base image for an application build can either be a Java image (for Spring Boot applications) or a Karaf image (for Karaf applications).
-Fuse on OpenShift images execute a script that reads the container limits and uses these limits as the basis for allocating resources.
+In Fuse Integration Services, the base image for an application build can either be a Java image (for Spring Boot applications) or a Karaf image (for Karaf applications).
+FIS images execute a script that reads the container limits and uses these limits as the basis for allocating resources.
 By default, the script allocates the following resources to the JVM: